markdoc-garden/svelte-renderer/.github/contributing.md

 # Contributing guidelines

 Heya there, o/.
 This is the base repository for the `svelte-renderer` package.
-It aims to provide a smooth interface for reading the code for the latest, released version of the package. `svelte-renderer` acts as a binding point between using [Markdoc](https://markdoc.dev) for your templating needs and [Svelte](https://svelte.dev) as your base Javascript framework.
+It aims to provide a smooth interface for reading the code for the latest released version of the package. `svelte-renderer` acts as a binding point between using [Markdoc](https://markdoc.dev) for your templating needs and [Svelte](https://svelte.dev) as your base Javascript framework.
 It allows you to render markdoc directly using a pre-processor or use a svelte component to render generated markdown trees - as and when necessary.

 The [Open Source Guides website](https://opensource.guide) has a collection of resources for individuals, communities, and companies.
 These resources help people who want to learn how to run and contribute to open source projects.

 ## Quick setup

-#### Prerequisites
+### Prerequisites

 ```yaml
 # it may not work without these